bakdata/kafka-large-message-serde/README.md

   * Importance: high

 ``large.message.base.path``
   Base path to store data.
 Must include bucket and any prefix that should be used, e.g., `s3://my-bucket/my/prefix/`.
-Available protocols: `s3`, `abs`.

   * Type: string
   * Default: ""